binbashar/le-tf-infra-aws/apps-devstg/us-east-1/k8s-eks-v1.17/README.md

 basically kubectl delegates on aws-iam-authenticator  to retrieve the token it needs to talk to the k8s API but aws-iam-auth  fails to provide that in the format that is expected by kubectl , given that is using an SSO flow it’s missing the ExpiresAt field.

 In other words, using the old AWS IAM flow, aws-iam-auth  is able to comply because that flow does include an expiration value besides the temporary credentials; but the SSO flow doesn’t include the expiration value for the temporary credentials as such expiration exists at the SSO token level, not at temporary credentials level (which are obtained through said token)

+## Post-initial Orchestration
+After the initial orchestration, the typical flow could include multiple tasks.
+In other words, there won't be a normal flow but you some of the operations you would need to perform are:
+- Update Kubernetes versions
+- Update cluster components versions
+- Add/remove/update cluster components settings
+- Update network settings (e.g. toggle NAT Gateway, update Network ACLs, etc)
+- Update IRSA roles/policies to grant/remove/fine-tune permissions